Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Latching fault state**

     - If `main` enters this state, the CTU has 3 "strikes" to correct any possible cause for this fault.
-The moment `main` leaves this state, it transitions back to the configuration state, and then to the power save state.
-    - At first, the application stops all power output.
+    - At first, the application stop the power output under the relative peer.
-    - Then, the `main` task finds out if there is only one available peer in the memory pool.
-If it's the case, it disconnects, the total amount of consecutive latching faults will be reset to 0.
-Then, the system shifts to the power save state.
-   - The latching fault's most important objective is to determine what to do in the event of a CRU Alert characteristic.
-Therefore, while incrementing the total number of latching faults since boot, it also validates if the latching fault is caused by said CRU Alert.
-If it is the case, all CRUs will be disconnected and a delay of 5 seconds will be started.
+    - The CRUs will be disconnected and a delay of 5 seconds will be started.
 This allows a CRU to perhaps fix the latching fault on his own.
-    - At the count of 3 consecutive latching faults, all CRUs are disconnected and removed.
+    - At the count of 3 consecutive latching faults, local manteinance is requested (email to @bumblebee)
-    - All latching fault state execution shall reset the BLE stack to allow any CRU type to disconnect even though `ble_gap_disconnect` has been called for all CRUs present.

 ### **BLE central client (ble_central.c)**